syncfusion/blazor-docs/src/charts/sparkline/methods.md

 component: "Sparkline"

-description: "Learn here all about Methods of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about methods of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Methods in Blazor Sparkline (SfSparkline)

-Create an object for the Sparkline component using `@ref` property and call the desired Sparkline method.
+Using the `@ref` property, create an object for the Sparkline component and call the desired method.

 ## Refresh

-The Sparkline component is rendered again.
+The refresh method helps to render the Sparkline component again.

 ```csharp
 @using Syncfusion.Blazor.Charts